-Parental notification if required in the event of a violent incident and/or early dismissal will include using local media and/or using a phone tree and School Messenger with emergency contact numbers provided by students.
+Parental notification if required in the event of a violent incident and/or early dismissal will include using local media and Parent Square emergency contact numbers provided by students.

 B. EVACUATION

 Evacuations may be necessary in the event of fire, weather, and other emergency, or violent incident.
 Upon notification of the need to evacuate, teachers should instruct students to remain calm and quiet, and depart the building in an orderly fashion according to previously established evacuation routes, or alternate routes as instructed.
 Protocols for each emergency response procedure are in the Building Safety Plans.